Encryptioner/Thesis-FER-based-on-LBP-CNN-on-SVM/README.md

-More details is discussed in thsis paper.
+More details is discussed in thesis paper.
 Kaggle Link: https://www.kaggle.com/ankur133047/kernels